-The programme of study consists of HAZM 401, HAZM 403, ENCI 601, ENCI 462 (or equivalent), and four other courses chosen to form a coherent. programme in the area of hazard and disaster management with the approval of the Programme Director, Department of Geological Sciences.
+The programme of study consists of HAZM 401, HAZM 403, ENCI 601, ENCI 462 (or equivalent), and four other courses chosen to form a coherent programme in the area of hazard and disaster management with the approval of the Programme Director, Department of Geological Sciences.

 Note: Not all courses may be offered in any one year.

-- P: (1) 18 points of 100-level STAT courses or equivalent; and - (2) 84 points from 300-level courses in the Schedule to the BSc Regulations, these prerequisite courses to have been passed with a grade average that meets the approval of the Programme Director (the normal requirement is at least a B grade average).
+- P. (1) 15 points of 100-level STAT courses or equivalent; and - (2) 84 points from 300-level courses in the BSc schedule passed with a grade average that meets the approval of the Programme Director (the normal requirement is at least a B grade average).